RevatureRobert/2106Jun07RNCN-2-p2-fe/README.md

 - Users can set their bio
 - Users can change profile pictures
 - Users can see others' bios
+- Users can delete their chirps, comments, and accounts

 To-do list:

-- Users can upload videos to chirps
+- Users should be able to upload videos to chirps
-- Users can enter age/birthday
+- Users should be able to enter age/birthday
-- Users can have a separate display name from their username
+- Users should be able to have a separate display name from their username
-- Users can follow other users specifically instead of following all.
+- Users should be able to follow other users specifically instead of following all

 ## Getting Started